Dr. Edward Peters

 Overview

 Latin is the common language of the Catholic Church and the most important language in the Western tradition.
+Whether for use in one's prayer life, as preparation toward advanced studies, or for a deeper appreciation of Western culture, Latin can be pursued by persons of even ordinary ability.
 This page facilitates the pursuit of Latin by those studying with me.

 St. Thomas Classical: 8th grade